cyverse-austria/de-register/README.md

+# de-register

-# Services needed to fully register a new user that logs through keycloak in cyverse
+Services needed to fully register a new user that logs through keycloak in cyverse

 ## event-listener
 Keycloak plugin that captures user data and sends it to a REST API